U.S. pump prices head for highest since 2014 as hacked fuel pipeline shut | Headlines

 U.S. pump prices head for highest since 2014 as hacked fuel pipeline shut

-"Motorists are well advised not to strain the system by filling up or beating price adjustments- for they may make the problem much more severe if they do strain the system," said Patrick DeHaan, head of petroleum analysis at fuel tracking firm GasBuddy.
+"Motorists are well advised not to strain the system by filling up or beating price adjustments - for they may make the problem much more severe," said Patrick DeHaan, head of petroleum analysis at fuel tracking firm GasBuddy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)